csi-greifflab/Absolut/README.md

 - The discretization option requires **Python** and **wget** in all three versions (needeed to download PDBs and for the pdb-tools scripts)

 **AbsolutNoLib** requires no additional library, and can perform all tasks except user interface for discretization and 3D visualization.
+We recommend first compiling/running AbsolutNoLib, which should work smoothly.
 ```bash
 cd src
 make		# This creates 'AbsolutNoLib' executable.